miffa/heka-clever-plugins/README.md

 # Insert into this table in Postgres DB
 insert_table = "test_table"

-# Insert fields is a space delimited list of Heka Message Fields names.
+# insert_message_fields is a space delimited list of Heka Message Fields names.
+# insert_table_columns is a space delimited list of Postgres table columns.
 # It write those fields values in order into a INSERT INTO statement, i.e.
 #   INSERT INTO "test_table" VALUES ($1 $2 $3)
 # where $1 $2 $3 are values read from insert_fields
 #
-# `Timestamp` is a special case that reads timestamp on Heka message.
+# `Timestamp` is a special case that reads the Heka message's timestamp.
-# Otherwise, fields names corresponding to Heka Message Fields.
+# Otherwise, fields names correspond to Heka Message Fields.
-insert_fields = "Timestamp field_a field_b"
+insert_message_fields = "Timestamp field_a field_b"
+insert_table_columns = "col_time col_a col_b"

 # Database connection parameters
 db_host = "localhost"